MengWeiChen/nuxt-i18n/README.md

 > If you define a `defaultLocale`, the URL prefix is omitted for this language

-Let's say your app supports English (as the default language) and French, and you have this files structure for your pages:
+Say your app supports English (as the default language) and French, and you have this files structure for your pages:

 ```
 pages/